LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 Any CLI parameters will overwrite predefined values from the profile.

-Once the tool is started, it trailes the stop/loss order until it is completely fulfilled and then calls the function passed with the `callback_finished` parameter.
+Once the tool is started, it trailes the stop/loss order until it is completely fulfilled, sends the notifications and then it stops.

 ```
 $ ubtsl --help